CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 To install .NET Framework 4.7.1:

 1. Download the .NET Framework 4.7.1 installer from <https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net471-offline-installer>.
-2. Double-click on the installed file to run it.
+2. Double-click on the installer file to run it.
 3. Follow the wizard to complete the installation.

 ### Install Microsoft Web Deploy

 1. Check if Web Deploy is already installed by going to `Control Panel` → `Programs` → `Programs and Features`; if Web Deploy is already installed, it will be listed as `Microsoft Web Deploy`.
-1. If it is not installed, download Microsoft Web Deploy version 3.0 or later (WebDeploy_amd64_en-US.exe) from <https://www.microsoft.com/en-gb/download/details.aspx?id=43717> to the Web Application Server.
+1. If it is not installed, download Microsoft Web Deploy version 3.0 or later (WebDeploy_amd64_en-US.exe) from <https://www.microsoft.com/en-gb/download/details.aspx?id=43717> to the server.
 1. Double-click the downloaded file to start the installation.
 1. Follow the installation wizard to install Web Deploy; on the `Choose Setup Type` page select `Typical`.

 ### Install Visual C++ Redistributable

 1. Check if Visual C++ 2013 Redistributable (x64) is already installed by going to `Control Panel` → `Programs` → `Programs and Features`; if Visual C++ Redistributable is already installed, it will be listed as `Microsoft Visual C++ 2013 Redistributable (x64)`.
-1. If it is not installed, download Visual C++ 2013 Redistributable (x64) from <http://www.microsoft.com/en-us/download/details.aspx?id=40784> to the Web Application Server.
+1. If it is not installed, download Visual C++ 2013 Redistributable (x64) from <http://www.microsoft.com/en-us/download/details.aspx?id=40784> to the server.
 1. Double-click the downloaded file to start the installation.
 1. Follow the installation wizard to install the Visual C++ Redistributable.

 ### Install Certificate

-Both Gateway and the Flow Debugger Service require an X.509 SSL certificate to be installed on the Web Application Server.
+Both Gateway and the Flow Debugger Service require an X.509 SSL certificate to be installed on the server.
 The certificate must have the following properties:

 * Enhanced Key Usage: `Server Authentication` and `Client Authentication`
 * Subject Alternative Names (SAN): At minimum the FQDN of the Server.
 It can also include NetBIOS Name, IP address, localhost, 127.0.0.1